The Ethiopian Flag: History, Colors and Meaning

 Pan-African inspiration

-The national Ethiopian flag is one of the oldest in Africa and a proud emblem of the nation's sovereignty.
-This flag of Ethiopia is a horizontal tricolour green yellow and red flag (sometimes described as a green red and yellow flag) with a central blue disc bearing a golden pentagram star.
-These Ethiopia flag colors have held special meaning in Ethiopia for centuries, and the modern tricolour flag was first adopted in 1897 after Ethiopia's victory over Italy at Adwa.
+The national Ethiopian flag is one of the oldest in Africa and a proud emblem of the country's sovereignty.
+It is a horizontal tricolour of green, yellow and red with a central blue disc bearing a golden five-pointed star.
+These colors have carried religious and cultural meaning for centuries, and the modern tricolour was first adopted in 1897 after Ethiopia's victory over Italy at Adwa.

-The current Ethiopia Africa flag design, introduced in 1996, reflects Ethiopia's commitment to unity and peace after a long history of political change.
-The Ethiopian flag and its green-yellow-red colors have inspired many other African flags as a symbol of anti-colonial resistance and African independence, which is why it appears so often in collections of all African flags images.
+The current design, introduced in 1996, reflects Ethiopia's commitment to unity and peace after a long history of political change.
+The Ethiopian flag and its green-yellow-red colors have inspired many other African flags as a symbol of independence and anti-colonial resistance.

-The green, yellow, and red colors of Ethiopia's flag are rich in symbolism, though interpretations have varied over time.
+The green, yellow and red colors of Ethiopia's flag are rich in symbolism, though interpretations have changed over time.
 These colors were long used by the Ethiopian Orthodox Church and have become deeply meaningful to Ethiopians and people across Africa.

 Green